-I received the strange issue in a Hybrid environment where a user account received the error that this user’s on-premises mailbox hasn’t been migrated to Exchange Online.
-I was able to fix the issue and wanted to share the strategies that I followed in this post.
+I received the strange issue in a Hybrid environment where in a user account received the error that this user’s on-premises mailbox hasn’t been migrated to Exchange Online.
+I was able to fix it and wanted to share the strategies in this post.

 - Access the “Exchange Management Shell“

-Note: I strongly advise not to use remove-mailbox as they remove the AD account that is associated with a mailbox.
-I recommend using the disable command.
+Note: I strongly advise not to use the remove-mailbox as it removes the AD account that is associated with the mailbox.
+I recommend to use the disable command.

-Note: If no AD account is available, the Enable-mailbox command will not work.
+Note: If there is no AD account available, then Enable-mailbox command will not work.

-- After the sync is completed, initiate migration to Exchange Online from on-premise and assign a respective license.
+- After the sync is complete, perform the migration from on-premises to Exchange Online and assign the license.

-- The mailbox appears to be ok and no more error (This user’s on-premises mailbox hasn’t been migrated to Exchange Online).
+- The mailbox should be ok now.
+This has been tested in my lab and the error (This user’s on-premises mailbox hasn’t been migrated to Exchange Online) no longer occurs.

-- Finally, add the proxy addresses of a soft-deleted mailbox to the active mailbox to make sure all emails receive to the active mailbox.
+- Finally, add the email addresses of the soft-deleted mailbox to the active mailbox to receive all emails to the current mailbox.

-If the above steps fail, follow the instructions mentioned in Microsoft website.
+If the above steps fail for some reason, follow the instructions mentioned in the Microsoft website.